gordielachance/pinterest-importer/readme.txt

 * Nice GUI
 * Uses a custom post type, which makes it easy to use specific theme templates or capabilities, etc.
-* Get pins from your boards and secret boards; but also from public boards by other users
+* Get pins from your boards and secret boards; but also from your followed boards.
 * Assign a Wordpress category to each of your board (or let us handle it automatically)
 * Supports both image & video pins; and sets automatically the corresponding post format
 * Downloads original HD images from pins